Cibo (artist)

 Pier Paolo Spinazzé (born 1982), also known by the pseudonym Cibo ([ˈtʃiːbo], Italian for "food"; sometimes styled CIBO), is an Italian antifascist and street artist who uses murals to cover neo-fascist graffiti in Verona.
-He began this use of his murals after one of his classmates was killed by a group of neo-fascists; his art typically depicts Italian cuisine.
+He began using his murals in this way after one of his classmates was killed by a group of neo-fascists; his art typically depicts Italian cuisine.

 Activity

 Prior to 2008, Spinazzé painted murals of food items on empty walls in northern Italy.
 In 2008, a group of ultranationalists or neo-fascists killed one of Spinazzé's university classmates, leading him to decide to take action.
 Shortly afterward, he encountered fascist graffiti on a wall, and covered the wall with a mural depicting a Vienna sausage.
 Within a few days, new graffiti had been drawn over the mural, and he began adding various sauces to the sausage to cover each piece of new graffiti that appeared.
 He subsequently began painting murals over similar graffiti in and around Verona.

 In June 2018, there was an uptick in neo-fascism and far-right ideology in Italy, and Spinazzé told Vice News that he had reached "a tipping point" and intended to eliminate all the neo-fascist and far-right graffiti he saw.
 This included swastikas and ethnic slurs as well as Celtic crosses.

 In a November 2021 profile of Spinazzé by Reuters, one of his followers on Instagram (363,000 as of November 2021) alerted him to graffiti of racial slurs and swastikas in a tunnel on the edge of Verona.
 In roughly 15 minutes, he painted a Pizza Margherita and a Caprese salad over the slurs, covering a swastika with a large tomato.
 His social media followers frequently inform him about new graffiti so that he can cover it.